healthdatasafe/demo-dr-form/Technical_flow.md

 	- patients-validated: contains validated patient (credentials are moved from Inbox in this stream)
 - Forms
-	- Questionnary A
+	- Questionnaire A
-	- Questionnary B
+	- Questionnaire B
-	- Questionnary ...
+	- Questionnaire ...

 ```